Eastern-world/app-index/Privacy Policy.md

 ## Introduction

-Welcome to [Your App Name] (“we”, “our”, “us”)!
+Welcome to Calc with Voice Output!
 Our Privacy Policy explains how we handle information when you use our application.

 ## Information Collection and Use